-2018 Expansion in IPHC Regulatory Area 2B
+2018 Expansion in IPHC Regulatory Area 2B (Canada)

-The FISS expansion in IPHC Regulatory Area 2B included an additional 136 new stations (129 expansion and seven extra) that were added to the existing 166 FISS stations (standard) in IPHC Regulatory Area 2B.
-These included stations as shallow as 9 fathoms (17 m) and as deep as 399 fathoms (732 m) (Figure 4).
+The expansion in IPHC Regulatory Area 2B included an additional 136 new stations (129 expansion and seven extra) that were added to the existing 166 FISS stations (standard) in IPHC Regulatory Area 2B.
+These included stations as shallow as 17 m (9 fm) and as deep as 732 m (399 fathoms (732 m) (Figure 5).
 To help manage this expansion, the historical Charlotte and Vancouver charter regions were divided into four new regions identified as Charlotte Inside, Charlotte North, Vancouver Inside and Vancouver Outside (Table 2).

-Figure 4.
+Figure 5.
 2018 IPHC FISS stations in IPHC Regulatory Area 2B by charter region.